manifold-lang/manifold-frontend/README.md

 (parallel) = import manifold
 ```

-and even `*` destructuring assignment to import everything from the package into local scope
+or `*` destructuring assignment to import everything from the package into local scope

 ```
 * = import manifold